maxodsbjerg/ScalableReadingOfStructuredData/20220523_ScalableReadingOfStructuredData.md

 ### lubridate

 The package lubridate is used for handling different date formats in R and doing operations on them.
-The package in from the same group behind the package “tidyverse”, but is not a core package in the “tidyverse”.[^2]
+The package was created by the group behind the package “tidyverse”, but is not a core package in the “tidyverse”.[^2]